ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Introduction.rst

 The Land DA System citation is as follows and should be used when presenting results based on research conducted with the Land DA System:

 UFS Development Team.
-(2024, October 30).
-Unified Forecast System (UFS) Land Data Assimilation (DA) System (Version v2.0.0).
-Zenodo. https://doi.org/10.5281/zenodo.13909475
+(2026, April 9).
+Unified Forecast System (UFS) Land Data Assimilation (DA) System (Version v3.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.19135590

-..
-COMMENT: Update citation for release!!!

 Organization of the Land DA User's Guide
 ==========================================